 Who offers invoice factoring?

 When it comes to choosing a provider for invoice factoring, you have a wide range of choices.
-Both the high street banks and an ever-growing number of alternative finance providers – including online ‘fintech’ lenders – offer it as a service.
+Both the high street banks and an ever-growing number of alternative finance providers – including online ‘fintech’ lenders like Skippr – offer it as a service.
 These online lenders will offer other SME’s finance options like a line of credit or unsecured business loans.
 However several of these lenders specialise in invoice factoring, including some that offer complete flexibility with single invoice finance.

 How do I choose a provider for invoice factoring?